 5 To board first or not with priority boarding

 Generally, most airlines will allow families to board first, but increasingly we’ve found this not to be the case.
-For this reason, and more so as Alex gets older, we pay for speedy or priority boarding, especially on low-cost airlines like EasyJet and Ryanair.
-This ensures we can place the bags we don’t need during the flight into the overhead lockers, and so that Alex is seated and out of everyone’s way.
+For this reason, and more so as our son gets older, we pay for speedy or priority boarding, especially on low-cost airlines like EasyJet and Ryanair.
+This ensures we can place the bags we don’t need during the flight into the overhead lockers, and so that our son is seated and out of everyone’s way.